-The output circuits are powered from the positive pole of the accumulator.
-The negative pole is common to all outputs.
-Input power supply is protected by diode against reverse polarity of the cable connected to accumulator.
 The outputs maintain the nominal current in the wide range of voltage from (4,8V) 6V to 14V without the need to connect compensating resistance series in the circuit.
-The stabilization starts working from 5V, therefore it is possible to connect the unit to a NiCd or NiMH batteries from 4 up to 10 cells or Li-Pol from 2 up to 3 cells.
+The stabilization starts working from 5,0V, therefore it is possible to connect the unit to a NiCd or NiMH batteries from 4 up to 10 cells or Li-Pol from 2 up to 3 cells.
 As the number of the cells of the powering accumulator increases, so does the number of diodes that can be connected (serially) on each output.
 Using seven-cell-accumulator, 2 green or white diodes or 3 red or yellow diodes can be connected into one output.
-It is only necessary to assume that the summa of voltages of diods plus 1,8V for output circuit functionality is below the voltage of accumulator, otherwise the luminosity od LEDs falls down.
-The typical working voltage for red and yellow LEDs is from 1,9V up to 2.2V.
-For white, blue and green it is from 3,0 to 3,3V.
-The colors of diodes in one circuit can be combined.
+It is only necessary that the sum of voltages of diodes plus 1,8V (for output circuit functionality) is below the voltage of accumulator, otherwise the luminosity of LEDs falls down.
+The typical working voltage for red and yellow LEDs is 1,8 to 2V.
+For white and green it is from 3,0 to 3,3V.
+The colors of diodes in one circuit can differ.
+The diodes are powered from the positive pole of accumulator against the common negative pole.